Skip to main content

 Savings schemes FAQ

 Yes.
 You can create as many savings schemes as you want.
-Just remember to have money available in your account so the savings schemes is executed.
+Just remember to have money available in your account so the savings scheme is executed.

 If you want to save in a mutual fund via a Share savings account (ASK) you must first set up a savings agreement for the Share savings account, then set up savings schemes from ASK to the desired fund.

-How do I set up a new savings scheme?
+How do I set up a savings scheme?

-There is a difference between setting up savings from account to account and from account to fund.
-We explain click by click below
+There is a difference between setting up savings from account to account and from account to mutual fund.
+We explain this below, click by click

 Savings scheme from account to mutual funds